 The categories of the products are listed after clicking on the list box.
-When a product category is selected then all the products for that category are then listed.
+When a product category is selected then all products under that category are then listed.

-For instance if Data is selected, the product list under that category is as shown in Figure 74;
+For instance if category Data is selected, the products list under that category will be as shown in Figure 74;